LeChat76/Projet10OC/README.md

     * for Windows ".\.venv\Scripts\activate"
 Install the necessary libraries by typing : "pip install -r requirements.txt" Go in the folder of the projet : "cd project"
-And run the webserver : python manage.py runserver"
+And run the webserver : "python manage.py runserver"